 As I was Googling “Christianity” and “Church” recently, I stumbled across www.RejectionHurts.com, “an online community where people can share their personal stories of how they felt unwanted or alienated by organized religion.”

-United Church of Christ and includes all sorts of testimonies from the Church-Burned.
+The site is produced by the United Church of Christ and includes all sorts of testimonies from the Church-Burned.

 “…one Sunday, my mother convinced me to go to church with her.
 Everything was fine until the sermon.
 It was about the ’signs of death in the church’.
 According to the sermon, the worst was divorce and that those that divorce are going to hell.
 I was furious.
 I had done nothing wrong, and I was being told I was going to hell.
 I turned to my mother, told her I was leaving and would never again set foot in that church…”